Feke21/monty/README.md

 5. Function that does nothing

 6. Subtracts the top element of the stack from the second top element of the stack

+7. Divides the second top element of the stack by the top element of the stack